 FRAUD AGAINST MEDICARE

 Skilled nursing and hospice care are some of the most expensive areas of healthcare that Medicare and Medicaid cover.
 In 2016, Medicaid spent nearly $17 billion on hospice services alone and in 2015, Medicare spent $29.8 billion on skilled nursing.
-The way the government pays skilled nursing and hospice providers leaves the door open for opportunistic providers to commit fraud.
+The way the government pays skilled nursing and hospice providers leaves the door open for opportunistic providers to commit Medicare fraud.
 This fraud can occur in a number of ways, but nursing home or hospice fraud often involves providers seeking and receiving more than they have earned from the government.

 Because these activities are done in secret and are difficult to detect through government auditing, whistleblowers are essential in reporting and ending fraudulent practices that cost the government money and threaten the effectiveness of patient care.

 SKILLED NURSING FACILITY FRAUD

 A skilled nursing facility is a long-term care option for patients who suffered a debilitating injury or illness (like a stroke).
 After a qualifying stay in the hospital, Medicare beneficiaries frequently need time in a rehabilitation center to recover.
 A skilled nursing facility provides services like physical therapy, occupational therapy and speech therapy and specialized services for patients dealing with conditions like stroke recovery, Parkinson’s disease care or injury care.